 ESMO E-Learning: The Use of Biomarkers for Treatment Decisions in Oncology

-- To understand definition and classification of biomarkers.
+- To understand the definition and classification of biomarkers

-- To understand the potential and uses of Biomarker applications in anticancer drug development.
+- To understand the potential uses of Biomarker applications in anti-cancer drug development

-This E-Learning module addresses the potentials and uses of biomarkers to facilitate the development of anticancer drugs.
-It provides general approaches to the definition, classification and evaluation of biomarkers, as well as applications in drug development from the specific aspects of target discovery and validation and applications in preclinical, phase 0, I, and II clinical studies.
-Furthermore, in each of these phases particular examples are provided.
+This E-learning module addresses the potential uses of biomarkers to facilitate the development of anti-cancer drugs.
+It provides general approaches to the definition, classification and evaluation of biomarkers, as well as applications in drug development from the specific aspects of target discovery and validation and applications in different phases of clinical studies.
+Furthermore, particular examples from the recent development of anti-cancer, biologic and immunotherapeutic agents are provided.

 The authors have reported no conflicts of interest.